 Holant problems are a general framework to study counting problems.
-Both counting constraint satisfaction problems (#CSP) and graph homomorphisms are special cases.
-We prove a complexity dichotomy theorem for Holant\( $\mathcal{F}$ ), where $\mathcal{F}$ is a set of constraint functions on Boolean variables and taking complex values.
+Both counting Constraint Satisfaction Problems (#CSP) and graph homomorphisms are special cases.
+We prove a complexity dichotomy theorem for $Holant^(\mathcal{F})$, where \mathcal{F} is a set of constraint functions on Boolean variables and output complex values.
 The constraint functions need not be symmetric functions.
 We identify four classes of problems which are polynomial time computable; all other problems are proved to be #P-hard.
 The main proof technique and indeed the formulation of the theorem use holographic algorithms and reductions.
-By considering these counting problems with the broader scope that allows complex-valued constraint functions, we discover surprising new tractable classes, which are associated with isotropic vectors, i.e., a (non-zero) vector whose dot product with itself is zero.
+By considering these counting problems over the complex domain, we discover surprising new tractable classes, which are associated with isotropic vectors, i.e., a (non-zero) vector whose inner product with itself is zero.